-Offer patients your total attention and listen to them intently, slow down long enough to determine what the patient actually needs, and meanwhile offer little personal conveniences like blankets, support pillows or cups of water.
+Furthermore, offer patients your total attention and listen to them intently.
+Slow down long enough to determine what the patient actually needs.
+Meanwhile, offer little personal conveniences like blankets, support pillows, or cups of water.

 2. Don’t Be Afraid to Apologize

 Solving patient concerns means understanding how to apologize for service errors when they’re called out by patients.
-It involves avoiding defensiveness due to self-importance or apathy which is often prevalent in medical facilities whenever a patient confronts you over what he or she feels is a service mistake.
+It involves avoiding defensiveness due to self-importance or apathy which is often prevalent in medical facilities.
+This is important whenever a patient confronts you over what he or she feels is a service mistake.

-Rather than taking it personally, try to quickly and empathetically side with your patients in these circumstances, irrespective of whom you think is logically at fault.
-Pass on this tactic to your personnel through role plays and other coaching exercises so that it will lessen a patient’s anger or distress in such situations
+Rather than taking it personally, try to quickly and empathetically side with your patients in these circumstances.
+Regardless of whom you think is logically at fault.
+Pass on this tactic to your personnel through role plays and other coaching exercises.
+This will lessen a patient’s anger or distress in such situations

 3. Make Sure Employees Understand Their Purposes and Functions

-An extremely critical element of good patient service is making certain that each employee – whether new or old – understands his or her specific fundamental purpose in your business and values its significance.
+An extremely critical element of good patient service is making certain that each employee understands his or her specific fundamental purpose.

-A well-trained employee will know how to balance their attention to functions and purposes depending on what is best for a patient at any given moment.
+A well-trained employee will know how to balance their attention.
+This applies to both functions and purposes depending on what is best for a patient at any given moment.

 4. Pay Attention to Systems

-Realize that enhancing patient satisfaction involves systems and procedures as much as friendly and understanding customer service.
+Realize that enhancing patient satisfaction involves systems and procedures.
+Just as much as friendly and understanding customer service.
 When it comes to increasing a patient’s satisfaction with their experience, medical professionals sometimes concentrate too heavily on putting on a grand show of empathy.

 Although genuine tenderness and smiles are valuable in this case, so are systems.
-This includes knowing how to properly schedule and allocate time for appointments, keeping customer files well-organized and accurate, and adopting standard practices to follow before, during and after patient visits to ensure their session is documented and their prescribed regimens followed up on correctly.
+This includes knowing how to properly schedule and allocate time for appointments.
+As well as, keeping customer files well-organized and accurate.
+Additionally, adopting standard practices to follow before, during and after the patient visit to ensure their visit is documented.